dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-03-Power-of-Transfer-Learning.md

 Since the dataset is very large, we may expect that we can afford to train a ConvNet from scratch.
 However, in practice it is very often still beneficial to initialize with weights from a pretrained model.
 In this case, we would have enough data and confidence to fine-tune through the entire network.

 So, my Young Padwan, you have now the full <span class='purple'>Power of Transfer Learning </span> and we will implement it below. <span class='orange'> And always remember the wise words spoken by Master Andrej Karpathy, "Don't be a hero.
 Instead of rolling your own architecture for a problem, you should look at whatever architecture currently works best on ImageNet, download a pretrained model and finetune it on your data.
 You should rarely ever have to train a ConvNet from scratch or design one from scratch."</span> Indeed transfer learning is your go to learning technique whenever images are inputs as long as we have some CoNvnet model pretrained on significantly larger dataset which somewhat resemebles or supersets our desired dataset.
-The performance boost and training time saved by using transfer learning is amazing and must be one of the first methods resorted.
+The performance boost and training time saved by using transfer learning is amazing and must be one of the first methods resorted when inputs are images.

 In next post, we will focus on <span class='purple'>Power to Visualize CNN</span>.